Mythic Fantasy name generator background

 Can I use generated fantasy names commercially?

 Yes.
 The generator is designed to produce original combinations.
-For brand usage, it’s still a good practice to check trademarks and existing titles before publishing.
+For brand usage, it is still smart to check trademarks, published titles, and product naming conflicts before release.

 Do I need to write an AI prompt?

 No. The AI prompt is optional.
-Leave it blank for a default style, or add a short note like “ancient desert empire” or “cozy tavern in a snowy village”.
+Leave it blank for a default style, or add one short directional hook such as “ancient desert empire” or “cozy tavern in a snowy village” to bias the batch without overconstraining it.